 First off, it’s important to point out the information that we’re lacking.
 Vapers may get a little tired of frequent reminders that “we don’t have long-term evidence yet” – particularly if it’s used as an excuse for ignoring all of the things we do know – but it is often pretty relevant.

 Update: We do now have the first long term evidence – see below for a summary!

 Prof. Riccardo Polosa has written a summary of the evidence on e-cigarettes and the lungs, and he points out that:

 To address the potential of future disease development, hundreds of users would need to be followed for a substantial number of years before any conclusions could be made.

-	For vaping and the lungs, the available evidence is all short-term, so we can only speculate about the long-term risks, and there could easily be something that looks harmless in short-term studies that turns out to be very significant over time.
+For vaping and the lungs, until recently the available evidence was all short-term, so we could only speculate about the long-term risks, and there could easily be something that looks harmless in short-term studies that turns out to be very significant over time.

 However, this also means that effects that look like they could lead to long-term harm may not have long-term consequences, as Dr. Michael Siegel often points out.